• Skip to primary navigation

 There are about 3three hundred species in the order they can be big or small.

-Though poisonous, it isn't deadly except for the blue-ringed species, so it hasn't stopped humans from making octopuses a culinary delight.
+Poisonous, it isn't deadly except for the blue-ringed species, so it hasn't stopped humans from making octopuses a treat.

 Humans have been consuming the creature after catching it from the oceans and seas.